openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_i2cm.rst

 **Transfer Data to L2 Memory**

 Once the read command is acknowledged, the I2C controller shift in data bytes from the slave device.
-Each received bytes is pushed into the RX DC FIFO, and the FIFO asserts VALID to indicated availability of new data.
+Each received bytes is pushed into the RX DC FIFO, and the FIFO asserts VALID to indicate the availability of new data.

 To store the received data into L2 memory, the uDMA I2C must be programmed with **RX_SADDR**, **RX_SIZE** and **RX_CFG** CSRs.

 On detecting the valid signal, the uDMA core arbitrates for access.
-If the uDMA I2C RX channel wins the arbitration and the core's RX FIFO has space, it asserts READY, latching the data from RX DC FIFO.
+If the uDMA I2C RX channel wins the arbitration and the core's RX FIFO has space, uDMA core asserts READY, latching the data from RX DC FIFO.
 The data is then written into L2 memory at the address specified by RX_SADDR, wih automatic increment for subsequent bytes.
 The cycle repeats until the entire transfer (as defined by RX_SIZE) completes.